aws-samples/busy-engineers-document-bucket/instructions/docs/tips-and-troubleshooting.md

 Now select "Preview -> Preview Running Application" from the Cloud9 menu bar.

-A web browser will pop up with access to your online documentation.
+Cloud9 will open a new pane in your IDE with a web browser rendering your API documentation.

 ### Cloud9